-Honors Independent Study Proposal
+Honors Independent Research Proposal

-What is Honors Independent Study?
+What is Honors Independent Research?

 Honors Independent Research allows students to engage in research, creative activities or in-depth study of a specialized topic under the direction of a faculty sponsor.
 It is very important that the Honors Independent Research course provides an Honors academic experience that does not easily fit with traditional course work or goes beyond it in some significant way.